Before upgrading, if you put your project under source control, you can easily revert changes later if you want. See Add a Project to Source Control.

 On the Simulink Project tab, select Run Checks > Upgrade.

-In the Upgrade Project dialog box, to upgrade all models, run all checks, and apply fixes automatically where possible, click Upgrade.
+In the Upgrade Project dialog box, to upgrade all files, run all checks, and apply fixes automatically where possible, click Upgrade.
 If you want to change the settings, use these options before clicking Upgrade:

 If you want to run upgrade checks but not apply fixes automatically where possible, clear the check box Apply upgrades automatically.

-If you want to change which models to upgrade and which checks to run, click Change Options.
+If you want to change which files to upgrade and which checks to run, click Change Options.
 In the Upgrade Options dialog box, clear check boxes for models and checks you want to exclude from the upgrade.
 For example, you might want to exclude checks that require an Update Diagram.

 When you click Upgrade, the tool runs the checks and applies fixes if specified.
 Upgrading can take several minutes.